Top 10 Things to Do in Page, AZ

 Bonus: Travel Back in Time at the John Wesley Powell Museum

-Discover the history and geography of the American West at the John Wesley Powell River History Museum.
+Discover the history and geography of the American West at the Powell Museum & Archives.
 Named after the fearless one-armed explorer of the late 1800s, this museum offers a wealth of exhibits dedicated to river history and sculptures commemorating Powell’s daring expeditions.
 Immerse yourself in the past with detailed maps, photographs, and a fascinating dinosaur exhibit.
 Step outside to the outdoor pavilion, where you can enjoy a picnic while overlooking the Green River and its mesmerizing landscape.
 Let the museum’s treasures and the natural beauty that surrounds it transport you to a bygone era and deepen your connection to the remarkable stories of the West.